Jane's Recipes

 Moroccan Spiced Beef Short Ribs

 The spices on these short ribs are what set it apart from other blander versions.
-Great on a cold night with a glass of Mourvedre, this meaty dish will please family and friends.
-For best results, pre season the meat the night before cooking.
+Great on a cold night with a glass of Syrah, this meaty dish will please family and friends.
+For best results, pre-season the meat the night before cooking.
 Oven-roasting makes the meat very tender.
 I have also made this with boneless chuck instead of short ribs, which is equally as good.
 Cut the beef into pieces about 2" x 3".
 Check the meat after about 2 hours for tenderness.

 Porcini Mushroom Braised Pork Loin Chops (Or Chicken)